thindil/nish/README.md

 example, entering the shell's command: `fossopen myrepo` will execute command:
 `fossil open fossil/myrepo.fossil --workdir myrepo`

+There is also special argument `$0` which mean all remaining arguments entered by the user.
+The definition of alias which uses that argument can look that:

+    ID: 4
+    Name: foss
+    Path: /
+    Recursive: 1
+    Commands: fossil $0
+    Description: Alias for command fossil.

+The alias will be executed when the user enters `foss` or `foss [arguments]` in the shell.
+For example, entering the shell's command: `foss help` will execute
+command: `fossil help`

 #### Advanced shell's commands' history

 The shell sorts the commands' history not only by most recently used but also by